 RiSE supports the academic transition of first-year engineering and science students through in-hall tutoring.
 Tutoring services are provided in Lever Hall Classroom and Byrnes Learning Lab (Byrnes 101) on Sundays through Thursdays from 6:30 – 10:00 p.m.
 Fridays from 5 - 7pm in the Lever Classroom and Saturdays in the Lever Classroom (Saturday hours depend on campus activities and events).
 RiSE tutors are upperclassmen students in the College of Engineering and Science who have displayed academic success and are committed to helping their peers achieve.
 Tutors focus on courses known to provide most difficulty to students, such as Calculus, Chemistry, and Physics, but will endeavor to assist students in any courses where they need help.
 The tutors also host special exam study sessions throughout the semester.

 Special RiSE Class Sections

-The College of Engineering and Science (CES) Academic Advising Center will be located in Lever Hall.
-RiSE is among first living-learning communities (LLCs) to include a comprehensive advising center as part of students LLC experience.
+The College of Engineering and Science (CES) Academic Advising Center is located in Lever Hall.
+RiSE is among the first living-learning communities (LLCs) to include a comprehensive advising center as part of students' LLC experience.
 The inclusion of the CES Academic Advising Center will enhance the RiSE experience and bring RiSE students closer to their academic advisors.
-Advisors offices will be located on the first floor of Lever, students in General Engineering and Chemistry will receive advising in Lever Hall.
+Advisors offices are located on the first floor of Lever, students in General Engineering and Chemistry will receive advising in Lever Hall.

 RiSE Faculty Director

-The RiSE Faculty Director is an active faculty member with the College of Engineering and Science who works with RiSE community directly.
-They coordinate monthly engineering and science learning experiences for student in order to facilitate learning beyond the classroom.
-In addition they will hold office hours in Lever Hall and will participate in programs sponsored by RiSE.
+The RiSE Faculty Director is an active faculty member with the College of Engineering and Science who works with the RiSE community directly.
+He coordinates monthly engineering and science learning experiences for students in order to facilitate learning beyond the classroom.
+In addition he holds office hours in Lever Hall and participates in programs sponsored by RiSE.